 If insurance terms and definitions terms confuse you, you’re not alone.
 A 2016 survey

-dental benefits, it’s important to start with the basics.
-That’s why we’re breaking down commonly confused dental definitions–plain and simple.
+to better understand dental benefits, it’s important to start with the basics.
+That’s why we’re breaking down commonly confused dental definitions–plain

 Coinsurance is the percentage you would pay for a dental procedure.
 Delta Dental will pay a percentage, and the patient will pay a percentage as well.

 For example, if you have a filling and the percentage is 80% for Delta Dental, your percentage would be 20%.

 A co-pay is a cost-of-sharing arrangement in which you pay a specific charge at the time of service ($15 for a routine dental check-up, for example).

 A deductible is a specific dollar amount you pay before the dental provider pays their portion.
 Deductibles usually apply to basic or major treatment,

 An annual maximum is the maximum dollar amount a dental benefit plan will pay toward the cost of dental care within a specific period, usually a calendar

 year.
 If your plan’s annual maximum is $1,000, your dental benefits company will pay its portion of your bill up to that amount for any covered dental